Smithsonian/RxLab-SIS-bias-control/README.md

 python main.py
 ```

-With `main.py` running, type in "HELP" or "H" to see the available commands.
+With `main.py` running, type in "HELP" to see the available commands.

 ```bash
 >> HELP